vvambo/AiMs-Synergy-Tracker/README.md

 #### Version 3.8 (current version)
 ##### Changes:
 - Synergies can now be toggled without having to reload UI
-- Reworked on the way the cooldown, etc. are applied to their respective xml elements
+- Reworked the way the cooldowns, etc. are applied to their respective xml elements
 - Removed a few tables as they were not needed anymore
 - Removed a lot of unnecessary code (Version 3.9 will continue in doing so)
+- Added AddFilterForEvent Event for further performance improvements
+- Changed some texts as I'm still not entirely happy with them (If there are better alternatives, please let me know :) )

 ##### Bugs known:
 - fortunately none yet